heig-vd-dai-course/heig-vd-dai-course/README.md

 [Haute Ecole d'Ingénierie et de Gestion du Canton de Vaud (HEIG-VD)](https://heig-vd.ch), Switzerland!

-As of the fall semester 2025-2026, the teaching is taught to the following class(es):
+As of the fall semester 2025-2026, the teaching unit is taught to the following class(es):

 <details>